masaun/masaun/README.md

 I'm a blockchain developer who implement a smart contract in Solidity (+ Foundry, Hardhat) on Ethereum and EVM compatible chains.

+I'm also a ZK developer who implement ZK circuit in Noir, Circom / ZK application in zkVM like SP1 (Succinct), RISC Zero.

 <br>

 ## Reach out to me: